 It can be hard to decide how to approach Thanksgiving in your classroom.
 There are the glaring misconceptions that still prevail about the first Thanksgiving and current associations that range from a day of mourning to football and parades.
 What’s a teacher to do?
-Well, you can start by sharing some of our favorite Thanksgiving books for kids:
+Well, you can start by sharing some of our favorite Thanksgiving books for kids.

-1. Thank You, Bees by Toni Yuly (Grades K–1)
+1. Thank You, Bees by Toni Yuly (K–1)

 Simple and sweet, the narrator thanks nature for all it provides.
-This one begs to be followed by making a class “Thank You” book with the same text pattern.
+This one begs to be followed by making a class thank-you book with the same text pattern.

-This ode to the many people, things and experiences for which a young boy is grateful is a perfect way to kick off conversations about gratitude.
-It includes directions for creating a “Gratitude Jar” and creative ideas for writing thank you notes.
+This ode to the many people, things, and experiences for which a young boy is grateful is a perfect way to kick off conversations about gratitude.
+It includes directions for creating a gratitude jar and creative ideas for writing thank-you notes.

-Demonstrate how holiday traditions come in all shapes and sizes with this true story of a group of family and friends who trek into the woods every year to set up an outdoor Thanksgiving.
+Demonstrate how holiday traditions come in all shapes and sizes with this true story of a group of family and friends who treks into the woods every year to set up an outdoor Thanksgiving.
 It’s also a perfect holiday-themed mentor text for writing personal narratives.

 Whether or not your students celebrate Thanksgiving, they’ll likely relate to this hilarious look at what it means to be a kid at a large family gathering.
 The underlying message is, if you can make it through the kissing, cheek-pinching “Hall of Aunts,” there is fun to be had.

-5. Rainbow Stew by Cathryn Falwell (Grades K–2)
+6. Rainbow Stew by Cathryn Falwell (K–2)